 To end on something more old-school or classic -- and because winter is coming in North America, check out Detours new-for-2016 Revenna Rain Cape.
 This waterproof cape packs into itself so you can always have it along for rides, sells for $88, has reflective accents and is made of coated nylon with sealed seams for excellent rain protection.
 (This product is not shown on their site yet as far as I can tell.)

-Jim Langley has been a pro mechanic and cycling writer for 38 years.
-At RBR he's the author of Your Home Bicycle Workshop and moderator of the technical forums on the Premium Site.
+Jim Langley has been a pro mechanic and cycling writer for more than 40 years.
+He's the author of Your Home Bicycle Workshop in the RBR eBookstore.
 Check his "cycling aficionado" website at http://www.jimlangley.net, his Q&A blog and updates at Twitter.
-Jim's streak of consecutive cycling days has reached 7,058.
+Jim's streak of consecutive cycling days has reached 7,935.

 "I've been a long-time reader of your free RBR, but finally decided it was time to subscribe.
 You have a great publication and perform a much-needed service for the road biking community.
 Keep up the great work! "-- Roger Fobair